-All of the terms appearing on the cover page and above the item captioned "Secondary Market" on pages P-2 and P-3 of this pricing supplement and the terms appearing under the caption "General Terms of the Notes" in the product prospectus supplement dated

-September 14, 2021, as modified by this pricing supplement.
+P-3 of this pricing supplement and the terms appearing under the caption "General Terms of the Notes" in the product prospectus supplement dated September 14, 2021, as modified by

 ADDITIONAL TERMS OF YOUR NOTES

 You should read this pricing supplement together with the prospectus dated September 14, 2021, as supplemented by the prospectus supplement dated September 14, 2021 and the product prospectus supplement dated September 14, 2021, relating to our Senior Global Medium Term Notes, Series I, of which these Notes are a part.
 Capitalized terms used but not defined in this pricing supplement will have the meanings given to them in the product prospectus supplement.
 In the event of any conflict, this pricing supplement will control.
 The Notes vary from the terms described in the product prospectus supplement in several important ways.
 You should read this pricing supplement carefully.